ircv3/ircv3-specifications/extensions/account-registration.md

    to process
  * `custom-account-name` - if present, the account name can be different from the user's current nickname
+ * `account-required` - if present, indicates that the connection to the server cannot be completed unless the client logs into an account with SASL.

 ### Commands